reduxjs/redux/packages/action-listener-middleware/README.md

 - `onError`: an optional error handler that gets called with synchronous and async errors raised by `listener` and synchronous errors thrown by `predicate`.

+`createListenerMiddleware` returns an object (similar to how `createSlice` does), with the following fields:

+- `middleware`: the actual listener middleware instance.
+Add this to `configureStore()`
+- `startListening`: adds a single listener entry to this specific middleware instance
+- `stopListening`: removes a single listener entry from this specific middleware instance
+- `clearListeners`: removes all listener entries from this specific middleware instance

-### `listenerMiddleware.addListener(options: AddListenerOptions) : Unsubscribe`
+### `startListening(options: AddListenerOptions) : Unsubscribe`

-Statically adds a new listener callback to the middleware.
+Statically adds a new listener entry to the middleware.

 The available options are: